nomemory/andreinc-site/_posts/2024-04-24-from-the-circle-to-epicycles.md

 - "fun"
 ---

-This article will be part of a more extended series in which I plan to explore various aspects of [Fourier Mathematics](https://en.wikipedia.org/wiki/Fourier_analysis).
-I will take notes, create some visuals (a good pretext to learn more about graphics), and hope that it will be useful to someone other than me.
+This article will be part of an extensive series in which I plan to explore various aspects of [Fourier Mathematics](https://en.wikipedia.org/wiki/Fourier_analysis).
+I will take notes, create some visuals (a good pretext to learn more about graphics), and hope that it will be helpful to anyone looking for a clear, visual introduction to these concepts.

 The article has yet to be thoroughly reviewed by anyone other than me, so I put it online, hoping to get some feedback before bringing it to a final state.